Zumix

 ZUMIX is a non-profit cultural organization located in East Boston, Massachusetts.
 The organization is dedicated to using the arts, particularly music, to build community, foster cultural understanding, and encourage self-expression among urban youth in the neighborhood.
 ZUMIX works primarily with low-income or at-risk youth, ranging from ages eight to eighteen.
+The non-profit serves more than 500 youth annually through after-school and summer programming and an additional 500 through in-school partnerships.
+More than 10,000 additional adults, children, and families attend ZUMIX's community events and festivals.

 History

 ZUMIX was founded in 1991 as a small-scale operation run out of the homes of co-founders Madeleine Steczynski and Bob Grove.
 It was founded as their response to a growing number of homicides among youth in Boston.
-Addressing the problems of escalating violence, substance abuse, and mortality, the organization sought to provide alternative ways for youth to deal with their issues.
-Currently, they serve approximately 500 youth per year in after-school and summer programs, plus an additional 500 youth through in-school partnerships with East Boston High School and the Mario Umana Academy.
+Addressing the problems of escalating violence, substance abuse, and mortality, the organization sought to provide alternative ways for youth to deal with these issues.
+The Firehouse, ZUMIX's current headquarters, was sold by the City of Boston to ZUMIX in 2005, and now serves as the central space for ZUMIX's programs, performances, and community events.

+Mission

+ZUMIX's official mission statement is as follows:"ZUMIX empowers young people to build successful futures for themselves, transforming lives and community through music, technology, and creative employment."

 Programs

-ZUMIX offers programs in Instrumental Music, Songwriting & Performance, Music Technology, and Radio.
-There is also a ZUMIX Sprouts program which encompass the seven through eleven age group.
-ZUMIX Radio broadcasts on WZMR-LP 94.9 FM.
+ZUMIX offers programs in creative media and technology, songwriting, performance, radio, and instrumental music.
+There is also a ZUMIX Sprouts program which teaches music, theater, and more for ages 7 to 11.
+ZUMIX Radio broadcasts on WZMR-LP 94.9 FM, on which the radio program provides a space for youth to learn and refine radio skills.

+Partnerships

+ZUMIX has partnered with many foundations and prominent organizations based in Boston such as Converse, Bank of America, Northeastern University, AmeriCorps, Liberty Mutual, and the Red Sox.